junxit/us-congress-bills-112/metadata.md

 - 2011-02-28 — Reported by the Committee on Judiciary.
 H. Rept.
 112-17, Part I.
 - 2011-02-28 — Reported by the Committee on Judiciary.
 H. Rept.
 112-17, Part I.
 - 2011-03-01 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.
+- 2011-10-13 — Committee on the Judiciary.
+Ordered to be reported without amendment favorably.
+- 2011-10-17 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment.
+Without written report.
+- 2011-10-17 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment.
+Without written report.
+- 2011-10-17 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 197.